rubyreferences/rubyref/intro/implementations.md

   is ‘Ruby written in Ruby’.
 Built on top of LLVM, Rubinius sports a nifty virtual machine that other languages are being built on top of, too.
-* <a href='http://www.macruby.org' class='remote'
+* <a href='https://github.com/oracle/truffleruby' class='remote'
-  target='_blank'>MacRuby</a> is a Ruby that’s tightly integrated with Apple’s Cocoa libraries for Mac OS X, allowing you to write desktop applications with ease.
+  target='_blank'>TruffleRuby</a> is a high performance Ruby implementation on top of GraalVM.
 * <a href='http://www.mruby.org/' class='remote'
   target='_blank'>mruby</a> is a lightweight implementation of the Ruby language that can be linked and embedded within an application.
 Its